All Episodes

 Remember that?

-I mean, it we we were we were creating other terrorists just by going to Iraq and by and by having Club Gitmo open.
+I mean, we were creating other terrorists just by going to Iraq and by having Club Gitmo open.

 Those that are already here.

-Already video up of uh of me, El Rushbo, saying, Yeah, tomorrow's Obama's birthday.
+The media tweaked an already video up of me, El Rushbo, saying, yeah, tomorrow's Obama's birthday.

 Not that we've seen any proof of it.